Lexus UX 250h MPG & CO2 emissions

-As you'd expect, it's impressively efficient around town, when it runs in pure electric mode regularly and the economy creeps up towards 60mpg.
-However, head out onto faster roads and that figure quickly dives to more like 40mpg.
+As you'd expect, it's impressively efficient around town, when it runs in pure electric mode regularly and the economy can creep over 50mpg However, head out onto faster roads and that figure quickly dives to more like 40mpg.

 As this is a hybrid – rather than a plug-in hybrid – you don’t ever need to connect the Lexus UX 250h to a power socket.
 The downside of this is a limited low-speed electric range of just a mile or two.
 If you’re clever, though, you can maximise your cost savings by forcing the car into ‘EV Mode’ when crawling around town, but of course you'll see far better electric running from a plug-in hybrid such as the MINI Countryman or Kia Niro PHEV.